LindsayHill/LindsayHill.github.io/_posts/2013-10-17-imc-compliance-display-commands.markdown

 ## What Are Display Commands?

-‘Display Commands’ are sets of commands we can configure in IMC, to run as part of Compliance Checks.
+'Display Commands' are sets of commands we can configure in IMC, to run as part of Compliance Checks.
 Rather than just checking through the running or startup configuration, IMC will actively login to the devices, and run the given commands.
 You can then use Compliance rules to look at the output of those commands, either matching or excluding specific patterns.
 This opens up more possibilities for your compliance checking - e.g. You can check that NTP is actually working, not just configured.

 ## Walk Through Example

 Let’s walk through an example, showing how to check that NTP is actually working on a Cisco device.
 First, we need to know what command we want to run, and we want to know what output we expect to see if it is working as expected.
 Here’s a working example:

 ```text
 sw02pi#show ntp status